It Takes a Community

 Felix is a high energy child, always with a smile on his face and always having fun.
 Nona loved seeing how engaged he was in class–not getting distracted by her visit.
 Instead, he used it as an opportunity to teach Nona to show her what he was learning.

 Nona’s favorite part was watching the great relationships he’s forged at the school, and it reminded her of the deep bond he has created with Joe.
 Nona credits this relationship with Joe as a factor in his ability to connect with his school environment.

 We love seeing powerful connections for our youth in their community.
 It’s a great reminder that it takes a group working together to impact our children, and we’re proud to be part of a Central Oregon community doing just that.

-Corey was hesitant to go back for a ball because it would cost he and Izzy a huge chunk of their time together, so instead he decided to call a friend who lived close by.
-It just so happened the friend was home and had a wiffle ball laying around.
-Which he was able to bring over to the park so Izzy and Corey could play.
+Corey was hesitant to go back for a ball because it would cost him and Izzy a huge chunk of their time together, so instead, he decided to call a friend who lived close by.
+It just so happened the friend was home and had a Wiffle ball lying around.
+Which he was able to bring over to the park, so Izzy and Corey could play.

 After Corey’s friend left, Izzy said, “It’s a good thing you have a friend in the area!”
-It was a powerful moment because Izzy was able to recognize the importance of having a friend--a friend who was there when Corey needed them.
-We all need friends sometimes--especially when nothing seems to be going right!
+It was a powerful moment because Izzy was able to recognize the importance of having a friend–a friend who was there when Corey needed them.
+We all need friends sometime–especially when nothing seems to be going right!

 A Resilient Moment

 Recently Stella visited the clubhouse with Friend/mentor, Ashley.
 As soon as they arrived, she noticed the bike at the clubhouse and said, “Let’s practice riding without training wheels!”

 Stella practiced for over 30 minutes, never getting frustrated or down on herself.
 She just kept working at it, trying to learn and improve.

 Ashley called it a “resilient moment,” watching Stella with a smile on her face even as she struggled.